flinguenheld/sweep_keymap/readme.md

 This keymap is inspired by [optimot](https://bepo.fr/) which is a French layout.
-Nonetheless it uses the US international keymap, except for "Œ" which is sent in unicode.
+Nonetheless it uses the US international extended keymap for French keys.

 It uses the *best* qmk features :
 - combos ♥